ai-compare/OCR-API/README.md

 ## Usage
 ### Initialization
 Enter your access token and select your API endpoint.
-You can get your token on your account manager[here](https://www.ai-compare.com/accounts/login/?next=/my_apis/my_account).
+You can get your token on your account manager [here](https://www.ai-compare.com/accounts/login/?next=/my_apis/my_account).
 ```python
 import requests
 headers = {  'x-access-token': 'Enter your API Key'}